 The Dark Rock Pro 4 has been around for quite a while.
 However, once you finally get the chance to compare it with other coolers side by side that’s where things get interesting.
 The Dark Rock Pro 4 can hold its own with all of the three coolers we tested.
 In this test of four coolers, it was also the quietest one.

 Ultimately, the Dark Rock Pro 4 is a strong performer.
 As you can see, it holds up with the Noctua NHD15, which is no minor feat.
-Even more impressive is the fact that it competes with both of the AIO liquid coolers as well.
+When Considering Dark Rock Pro 4 vs Aio, Even more impressive is the fact that it competes with both of the AIO liquid coolers as well.
 The Dark Rock Pro 4 keeps up with both the Pure Loop 240 and Fractal Design S24+ Prisma in the benchmark attached above.

 Some would say that the name “be quiet” comes off a bit strong.
 Well, that’s what the brand is all about.
 They are confident with their products, and the results reflect that.
 By far, the Dark Rock Pro is the quietest CPU cooler when put against the latter.
 This means that not only does it perform well, it does that while staying relatively quiet.

 At idle, the noise was around 52dBA which is almost inaudible.
 For comparison, both of our liquid coolers were noisier, even if by a small bit.
+This was seen clearly in our detailed Fractal Design Celsius+ S24 Prisma CPU Cooler Review as well.
 However, you can really start to tell the difference when the Ryzen processor is put under load.
 Even then, the Dark Rock Pro 4 refuses to get near 60dBA.
 58.5dBA was the highest that we noticed.
 So, it is quite safe to say that they achieved what they set out to accomplish here.

 Overall, be quiet!
 Dark Rock Pro 4 is quite an impressive cooler.
 It appeals to a wide audience thanks to its matte black design.
 The entire look of the cooler is sleek and modern, and it can fit into any build with ease.
 Furthermore, it directly competes with coolers that cost nearly double in price.
 It’s not just a pretty-looking face either, as it performs admirably well.